Using the JTAG connector¶

 If you’re using Linux, open the Help menu and select Manual to view the M65Connect user manual, then follow the instructions in the Requirements section.

-To set up M65Connect for the first time:
+To set up M65Connect for a serial connection for the first time:

 The M65Connect manual has advice on troubleshooting connection issues: go to the Help menu, select Manual.
 I won’t repeat all of it here, but advice that I personally found useful when doing this on my Mac (M65Connect 1.8, Intel MacBook Pro, macOS 12.3.1):